 Of course, there are hundreds of different situations that call for reliable, trustworthy document translation services.
 However, most instances fall into one of the following five categories:

 Depending on the immigration route you choose, you will be expected to prove many things about yourself to the satisfaction of your chosen country’s immigration officials.
 At the very least, you will need to prove your identity, current citizenship status, your health and medical history and your criminal record or lack thereof.

 All of these facts are typically proven with (sometimes mountains of) documentation.
 If you are moving to a country which uses a different official language, some or all of these records, or at least summaries of them, must be translated before they can be studied and accepted (or rejected).
-The use of official, certified translation services allows immigration officials to accept these translated documents more quickly and with much more reliance on their accuracy, speeding up the process immeasurably.
+The use of officially certified translations allows immigration officials to accept these translated documents more quickly and with much more reliance on their accuracy, speeding up the process immeasurably.

 Some countries’ immigration officials will not accept uncertified documents (or their equivalent) at all, requiring sworn or certified translations as a minimum standard.

 • Applying to an overseas school or university